garretfick/garretfick.github.io/_posts/2019-03-20-dependency-track-postgres-docker-compose.md

 ```

+Once things are up an running, you can login to the UI from [http://localhost:8090/]().
+You can then login with the default credentials listed in the [Dependency Track documentation](https://docs.dependencytrack.org/getting-started/initial-startup/).

 This isn't sufficient for a production system (you probably want LDAP, SSH, etc).
 But this is enough for local evaluation.